 I can’t recall if my grandma told me, but I have no idea how or when they first became friends.
-Geronimo is in our history books and my great grandpa is not.
+Geronimo is in our history books and my great great grandpa is not.
 Their friendship is true and always will be.
 Though both are dead, by God’s Grace, their friendship, I’m confident, did not end when they died.